hfoffani/Advanced-Lane-Lines/writeup_report.md

 It results in two sets of nine (720/80) points each (one for the left lane and one for the right lane.)

 Each set has enough points to let nunmpy fit a 2nd order polynomial using the function `np.polyfit`.
-The boxes representing each centroid can be seen in:
+The boxes representing each centroid can be seen in **Figure 5** above.

 ![Centroids by Sliding Window][image05]